Dr Meg Wall

 George provides clinical liaison for the Victorian Clinical Genetics Services Pathology providing prenatal microarray and cell-free DNA testing.
 His publications cover prenatal diagnosis, ethics, gene discovery and neurogenetics.
 He is an author of guidelines for the Royal Australasian College of Obstetricians and Gynaecologists and the International Society of Ultrasound in Obstetrics and Gynecology.

 Zornitza completed her medical studies, including an intercalated science degree with first class honours, at the University of Oxford, UK.
 This was followed by basic paediatric training at the Royal Children’s Hospital in Melbourne and advanced training in clinical genetics at the Victorian Clinical Genetics Services (VCGS).
 She was appointed as a consultant at VCGS in 2011.
-Her main areas of practice are reproductive and paediatric genetics, with a special interest in the clinical application of genomic testing technologies for the diagnosis of rare genetic conditions.
+Her main area of practice is paediatric genetics, with a special interest in the clinical application of genomic testing technologies for the diagnosis of rare genetic conditions.

 Ivan is a certified genetic counsellor with more than 15 years experience in a range of genetic counselling roles.
 His current role as Principal Genetic Counsellor at the Victorian Clinical Genetics Services (VCGS) includes clinical, management and strategic planning responsibilities.
 Ivan has played an integral role in the establishment of new clinical genetics services, especially in regional Victoria and in the field of cardiac genetics.
 He also contributed to the establishment of the next-generation sequencing test for inherited heart conditions offered by the VCGS and completed a Masters thesis on the impact of genetic testing for these conditions.
 He was seconded to Melbourne Genomics Health Alliance as clinical project manager for 2 years and is the incoming chairperson of the Australasian Society of Genetic Counsellors.